mrkvon/developing-distributed-app/group-community.md

 ## How to make a group

-We hope to could create a group such that
+We hope to create a group such that

 - Only group members can fetch the list of other members
 - Some groups will be accepting everybody, others will be private - invitation only, or you apply for membership and somebody has to accept you
 - I can decide to only share my offers with the members of the group, not with the whole world
 - It's possible to leave the group

-We've seen in [Node Solid Server](https://github.com/nodeSolidServer/node-solid-server) [e.g. solidcommunity.net](https://solidcommunity.net/) that we can give permissions to a group, so we are hopeful
+We've seen in some Solid Server user interfaces, that we can give permissions to a group, so we are hopeful

 ![Add Group](assets/nss_add_group.png)